Complex and Adaptive Dynamical Systems: A Primer: Abstract

-A very wide class of complex and adaptive systems are dynamical networks.
-Examples range from ecological prey-predator networks to the gene expression- and protein networks constituting the basis of all living as we know it.
-The brain is probably the most complex of all adaptive dynamical systems and at the basis of our own identity, in the form of a sophisticated neural network.
-On a social level we interact through social networks, to give a further example - networks are ubiquitous through the domain of all living.
+{Dynamical networks constitute a very wide class of complex and adaptive systems.
+Examples range from ecological prey--predator networks to the gene expression and protein networks constituting the basis of all living creatures as we know it.
+The brain is probably the most complex of all adaptive dynamical systems and is at the basis of our own identity, in the form of a sophisticated neural network.
+On a social level we interact through social networks, to give a further example -- networks are ubiquitous through the domain of all living creatures.
 A good understanding of network theory is therefore of basic importance for complex system theory.
-We will discuss in this chapter the most important concepts of graph\footnote{Mathematicians generally prefer the term `graph' instead of `network'} theory, and basic realizations of possible network organizations.
+In this chapter we will discuss the most important concepts of graph\footnote{Mathematicians generally prefer the somewhat more abstract term \qut{graph} instead of \qut{network}.} theory and basic realizations of possible network organizations.}